Julian Bennet Vogel

 • Active sales phase across multiple weeks

-• Execution of marketing campaigns (TikTok, Insta, UGC, etc.)
+• Execution of marketing campaigns (TikTok, Insta, etc.)

 • Customer service & response to feedback